 In time, you may want to release a new version of the story.
 Maybe you want to fix some issues discovered in the first release.
 Nothing easier with Advanced Installer.

 First, open the story.txt file your favorite text editor and add a couple of lines to it, so that we have an actual file change.

 Then switch to the “Product Details” page by selecting it in the left-side panel.
 Edit the “Product Version” field to “2.0.0”.

 When building, saving or selecting another page, you will be asked to generate a new Product Code.
-Answer “Yes” if you want the new package to automatically upgrade the previous version of the story, if found on the target computer.
-If you answer “No”, the two versions will be prevented from being installed simultaneously on the same computer.
+Answer “Generate new” if you want the new package to automatically upgrade the previous version of the story, if found on the target computer.
+If you answer “Keep existing”, the two versions will be prevented from being installed simultaneously on the same computer.

 In the Analytics Page, you can enable and configure automatic tracking of your application's installs.
 You get detailed information about which versions are installed more often, what is your upgrade rate, exceptions occurred during installation, OS environment details, the geographic distribution of your users base and much more.